 The Wireless Physiological Monitoring and Biofeedback System provides the ability to measure human subjects’ EMG, EEG, EOG, and ECG, as well as skin temperature, respiration, heart rate, and skin conductance.
 The Biofeedback System is utilized inside the test chamber as the chamber provides a controlled environment and eliminates outside distractions.
 The system is used to determine if there are unconscious physiological fluctuations based on changes in sensory inputs.
 The system has been used to study subjects’ reactions to different microencapsulated scents on fabrics, to test various 3D knit-in structures, and to determine the visual appeal of garments.

 The guarded sweating hotplate is used to measure how much heat and moisture pass through fabric swatches.
 This tool provides repeatable test results, improving test accuracy.

-With all of these innovative testing technologies and a renowned reputation, multi-national companies commission the Lab to perform temperature and humidity tests on their products with the Thermotron chamber.
-The Lab has worked with companies such as Adidas and Reebok to improve the quality and reliability of their products, as well as to provide an environment to design newer products.
+With all of these innovative testing technologies and a renowned reputation, multi-national companies commission CMU to perform temperature and humidity tests on their products with the Thermotron chamber.
+The lab has worked with companies such as Adidas and Reebok to improve the quality and reliability of their products as well as provide an environment to design newer products.
 When performing tests for companies, the faculty research team meets with company representatives to determine testing objectives and procedures.
-Following the tests and the analyzed results, companies can decide whether product improvements are necessary, or if their product is ready go to market.
+Following the tests and the analyzed results, companies can decide whether product improvements are necessary or if their product is ready to go to market.

 Central Michigan University is located in Mount Pleasant, Michigan.
 With the continued support of Thermotron, CMU’s Apparel Merchandising and Design Body Scanning Lab remains a strong force for innovation and education in the Midwest.